analogdevicesinc/MaximAI_Documentation/README.md

 ## External ML Education Resources

-Just getting started with ML.
-[Here's a set of video and books to get you going.](./learning/README.md)**
+Just getting started with ML?  [ Here's a set of video and books to get you going.](./learning/README.md)